FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Background

+A \textit{fragment} is defined as a molecule composed of a subset of the atoms in a precursor molecule.
+The fragmentation process involves chemical reactions that cause the stochastic breakage and formation of bonds in the molecule.
+After fragmentation, the resulting fragment ions are sent to a mass analyzer for $m/z$ measurement, producing a distribution over $m/z$ values that is called the MS/MS spectrum.
+It is possible for different fragments to have nearly identical $m/z$, complicating analysis of the spectrum.
+Throughout this work, we focus our analysis on \adduct{H}{+} spectra: as $z$ is always $+1$, the spectrum can be directly interpreted as a distribution over masses.
+However, our methods can be extended to other types of adducts, such as \adduct{H}{-} and \adduct{Na}{+}.

-Mathematically, a mass spectrum $Y$ can be represented as a finite set of tuples $ \cb{\rb{m_j, P(m_j)}}_j$ where each mass $m_j$ has an associated probability $P(m_j)$.
-Individual tuples $\rb{m_j, P(m_j)}$ are often referred to as \textit{peaks}, with the mass $m_j$ being called the peak \textit{location} and the probability $P(m_j)$ being called the peak \textit{intensity}.
-The problem of spectrum prediction can be formulated as a standard supervised learning task.
-The dataset is composed of $N$ tuples $\cb{(X_i, Y_i)}_{i=1}^{N}$ where $X_i$ is a molecule and $Y_i$ is its associated mass spectrum.
+Mathematically, an MS/MS spectrum $Y$ can be represented as a finite set of pairs $ \cb{\rb{m_j, P(m_j)}}_j$ where each mass $m_j$ has an associated probability $P(m_j)$.
+We refer to each individual pair $\rb{m_j, P(m_j)}$ as a \textit{peak}, where the mass $m_j$ (measured in Daltons or Da) is called the peak \textit{location} and the probability $P(m_j)$ is called the peak \textit{intensity}.
+The precision of the peak locations is commonly referred to as the \textit{mass accuracy}.
+The \CtMS\ problem can be formulated as a standard supervised learning task.
+The dataset is composed of $N$ tuples $\cb{(X_i, Y_i)}_{i=1}^{N}$ where $X_i$ is a molecule and $Y_i$ is its associated MS/MS spectrum.
+The goal of a \CtMS\ model is to predict $Y_i$ from $X_i$.
 The set of masses in a particular spectrum $Y_i$ is denoted as $M_i$.

-The goal of a \CtMS\ model is to predict $Y_i$ from $X_i$.
+Every molecule can be represented as an undirected \textit{molecular graph} $G = (V, E)$.
+Each node $a \in V$ represents an atom in the molecule with an associated element label $\omega_a \in \Omega$ (where $\Omega = \cb{ \ce{C}, \ce{H}, \ce{N}, \ce{O}, \ce{P}, \ce{S}, \hdots }$ is a finite set of common elements) and each edge $b \in E$ represents a covalent bond between atoms.
+A \textit{molecular formula} is a representation of the molecule that captures only the quantity of each type of atom present in the graph.
+For example, the molecule methylaminomethanol (Figure \ref{fig:dag_viz}) has a molecular formula of \ce{C2H7NO}, which means that its molecular graph contains two carbon atoms, seven hydrogens, one nitrogen, and one oxygen.

+\textit{Peak annotation} is the process of linking peaks in an MS/MS spectrum to chemical information.
+Practitioners often use these annotations to interpret the spectrum: in the context of MS2C, these annotations can help users compare possible candidate molecules by facilitating the incorporation of domain knowledge \citep{ms_oc_guide, ms_np_1}.
+When a peak is associated with a subformula of the precursor molecular formula, this is called a \textit{formula annotation}; similarly, when a peak is associated with a fragment of the precursor molecule this is called a \textit{fragment annotation}.